-I do flat fee consults to help chiropractors save as much money as possible paying back their student loans, so I’m very familiar with the options that do exist for chiropractors to save money on their chiropractic student debt.
+I do flat fee consults to help chiropractors save as much money as possible paying back their student loans.
+So, I’m very familiar with the options that do exist for chiropractors to save money on their chiropractic student debt.
 If you’ve got questions about your debt, contact me.
 I love hearing from readers.

 Why should you believe what a random guy on the internet is saying about chiropractic student loans?
-Here’s a free video showing how chiropractors leave thousands of dollars on the table by not optimizing the options available to them, made by yours truly.
+Here’s a quick video showing how chiropractors leave thousands of dollars on the table by not optimizing the options available to them, made by yours truly.

 For example, chiropractors can receive an indirect match on their 401k contributions.
 This match comes in the form of lower total student loan costs simply by maxing out their 401k and Health Savings Accounts.

-Even so, if you want to see what I mean when I say that chiropractors are truly treated horribly under student loan policy, see the deal physicians receive in the section below.
+Even so, if you want to see what I mean when I say chiropractors are truly treated horribly under student loan policy, see the deal physicians receive in the section below.

 The Physician Loan Forgiveness Loophole Should Make Chiropractors Furious

-Take a look at the 2 minute video I made to explain the physician student loan loophole below.
+Take a look at the this two minute video I made to explain the physician student loan loophole below.
 In this video, I show how a physician making $250,000 a year can pay less than 50% of the cost of her $250,000 medical school debt using federal student loan forgiveness programs.

-Physician employers are tailor made to take advantage of the government’s loan forgiveness programs.
+Physician employers are tailor-made to take advantage of the government’s loan forgiveness programs.
 That’s probably due in part to the strong lobbying power of the American Medical Association.
 Regardless of how it happened, the difference in treatment of chiropractors compared to their peers is clearly inequitable especially given that physicians make substantially more money.

 Chiropractors Are Treated Horribly Under Student Loan Rules, and It’s the Federal Government’s Fault

-Furthermore, the United States government treats that forgiveness as if someone handed them a check for $500,000.
-The IRS turns around and tells you that you now owe $200,000 in taxes.
+Furthermore, the United States government treats that forgiveness amount as if someone handed them a check for $500,000.
+This dramatically increasing their taxable income for that year.
+So, the IRS turns around and tells you that you now owe $200,000 in taxes.